carlynorama/USDHelloWorld/SETUP.md

 # OpenUSD Pixar Library Set Up Instructions for MacOS

-Created 2023 07 01 for OpenUSD 23.05
+WIP: Created 2023 07 01 for OpenUSD 23.05
-WIP

-Assumes homebrew installed and MacOS 11 or later.

 ## Install Steps

+CMake is required. `brew install cmake` if Homebrew is installed.

 ### C++ tools only